bluesky/ophyd/docs/source/explanations/relationship-to-epics.md

 One of the problems that Ophyd solves is particular to Channel Access ("EPICS V3").
 On the server side, in an IOC, there are explicit groupings and relationships among various parts of a device.
-The Channel Access protocol has to now way to express this grouping, so the information is not available to the client.
+The Channel Access protocol has no way to express this grouping, so the information is not available to the client.
 There is *implicit* grouping information in the nested structure of PV names, but there are no technical guarantees, only soft conventions.
 Ophyd addresses this but re-encoding this structure on the client side.